-Jean Dujardin, a French actor and comedian, got his start in French TV, in the cult classic "Un gars, une fille."
-He gained momentum in film until "The Artist," the black-and-white silent movie that launched the actor to international acclaim.
+Jean Dujardin, a French actor and comedian, got his start in French TV, starring in the cult classic “Un gars, une fille.”
+He gained momentum in film leading up to his work in “The Artist,” the black-and-white silent movie that launched the actor to international acclaim.
 He is the first French actor to be awarded the Oscar for Best Actor.
 In the film, Dujardin plays George Valentin, an older silent film star in Hollywood who has a relationship with a young ingenue during the rise of “talkies” in the early 1930s.

 2012: Daniel Day-Lewis